Renyel Pinto: Florida Marlins

-In 2007, Pinto made his mark in the Marlins bullpen being used as a very good situational lefty early in the season.
+In 2007, Pinto made his mark in the Marlins' bullpen being used as a very good situational lefty early in the season.
 He excelled against lefties and was difficult on righties with his improving changeup.
+In 57 total appearances for the Marlins, Pinto posted a 2-4 record and 3.68 ERA with 56 strikeouts and one save across 58 2/3 innings pitched.

-In 2008, Pinto stepped back into his situational lefty role, but he has been used many times as a multi-inning reliever and was even considered for a rotation spot during spring training.
-He has excelled during this season in all the roles he's been used in.
+In 2008, Pinto stepped back into his situational lefty role, but he was used many times as a multi-inning reliever and was even considered for a rotation spot during spring training.
+He excelled during the season in all the roles he was used in; in 67 games for the Marlins, Pinto registered a 2-5 record and 4.45 ERA with 56 strikeouts over 64 2/3 innings of work.

+Pinto made 73 appearances out of the bullpen for Florida during the 2009 campaign, posting a 4-1 record and 3.23 ERA with 58 strikeouts across 61 1/3 innings pitched.
+Pinto pitched in 20 games for the team in 2010, in which he recorded a 2.70 ERA with 16 strikeouts.
+Pinto was designated for assignment by the Marlins following the promotion of Tim Wood on June 16, 2010.
+He was released after clearing waivers on June 23.

 St. Louis Cardinals

-On June 23, 2010, Pinto was released by the Florida Marlins after being designated for assignment and signed with the St. Louis Cardinals.
-On August 21, 2010, the Cardinals released him.
+On June 26, 2010, Pinto signed a minor league contract with the St. Louis Cardinals.
+He made 18 appearances for the Triple-A Memphis Redbirds, logging a 4.78 ERA with 31 strikeouts across 26 1/3 innings pitched.
+Pinto was released by the Cardinals organization on August 27.

 Fukuoka SoftBank Hawks

-Pinto signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball for the 2012 season.
-He was released on April 11, 2012.
+On January 11, 2012, Pinto signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+He made two starts for Fukuoka, struggling to a 7.36 ERA with a 1-1 record and six strikeouts over 7 1/3 innings pitched.
+Pinto was released by the Hawks on April 11.

 Diablos Rojos del Mexico

-On April 18, 2014, Pinto signed with the Diablos Rojos del Mexico of the Mexican Baseball League.
-He was released on May 3, 2014.
+On April 18, 2014, Pinto signed with the Diablos Rojos del México of the Mexican League.
+In three starts for México, he posted a 1-0 record and 6.94 ERA with 12 strikeouts across 11 2/3 innings pitched.
+Pinto was released by the Diablos on May 3.

 Piratas de Campeche

 On April 20, 2022, Pinto signed with the Piratas de Campeche of the Mexican League, after nearly 8 years out of professional baseball.
-He made 5 bullpen appearances and registered a 7.94 ERA.
-Pinto was released on May 9, 2022.
+He made 5 appearances out of the bullpen and recorded a 7.94 ERA with 5 strikeouts over 5 2/3 innings pitched.
+Pinto was released by the Piratas on May 9.